Malcolm Tucker: Series 3

-In Series 3, Malcolm scrambles to assign the DoSaC position amidst a reshuffle; when most candidates refuse the job, he's forced to choose Nicola Murray, who is much less politically experienced than he had hoped.
-Malcolm's background checks discover an apparent conflict of interest with Nicola's husband, who works for a company that was awarded a government PFI contract; combined with Nicola intending to send her daughter to a private secondary school, this guarantees to destroy Nicola's reputation when she's only just started.
+In Series 3, Malcolm scrambles to assign the DoSAC position amidst a reshuffle; when most candidates refuse the job, he is forced to choose Nicola Murray, who is much less politically experienced than he had hoped.
+Malcolm's background checks discover an apparent conflict of interest with Nicola's husband, who works for a company that was awarded a government PFI contract; combined with Nicola intending to send her daughter to a private secondary school, this guarantees to destroy Nicola's reputation when she has only just started.
 At the same time, Malcolm has to contend with a by-election in Leamington Spa that might be compromised by the daughter of the previous MP standing as an independent, thus damaging the chances of the party's candidate, Liam Bentley.
 Malcolm decides to send as many party figures as possible, including Nicola, to support Bentley's election; and, to teach Nicola a lesson about how cruel the press can be to ministers, schemes an embarrassing photograph of her grinning with two thumbs up in front of a large poster that, due to a crop, appears to read "I AM BENT".
 Upon finding out that on top of Nicola's problems she also has claustrophobia, Malcolm freaks out and calls her an "omnishambles".
 He forces Nicola to reconcile the conflict of interest by choosing between "fucking up [her] daughter's life and fucking up [her] husband's life", but promises to help her implement her long-term policy ideas on social mobility.

-Malcolm tries to improve Nicola's image by taking her to a dinner at the Guardian; but this is compromised when a huge data loss occurs in the immigration database that DoSaC is responsible for.
-Malcolm is further infuriated when Nicola accidentally lets go of the data loss in the presence of a freelance journalist.
+Malcolm tries to improve Nicola's image by taking her to a dinner at The Guardian, but this is compromised when a huge data loss occurs in the immigration database that DoSAC is responsible for.
+Malcolm is further infuriated when Nicola accidentally speaks of the loss in the presence of a freelance journalist.
 He makes Nicola call the journalist in and remedy the situation by sacking a scapegoat.